FurriousFox/BinaryPGN/format/pgn_format.md

 [^8]: this definition is missing some nuances [to be found in the official documentation](https://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c9.6.1)
 [^9]: these tags are required for archival storage, but not strictly required in either export or import format
 [^10]: these tag pairs are used currently like this by Lichess, but might be used differently in the future or by other people (assume that these specifications will be violated)
+[^11]: while rating may change up to 149 Elo points, the rating difference would need to be at least 304 to be able to be higher than 128